 Then came the ‘Business Mogul’ decade when Liz established a specialty wholesale bakery next to the farmhouse in a little building that Derrill built into a commercial kitchen.
 “Both of those experiences let me teach my children to work,” she says.
 “I don’t pine for a lost career.”

 The ‘Literary Decade’ began in 1989 and is still going on.
 Books by Liz Adair include the Spider Latham Mystery Series, consisting of The Lodger, After Goliath and Snakewater Affair and Mist of Quarry Harbor.
 Liz is also the co-editor (with her daughters Terry Gifford and Ruth Lavine) of Lucy Shook's Letters from Afghanistan.
 Her book Counting the Cost, a novel based on family history, won the 2009 Whitney Award and was a finalist for the Willa Award and Arizona Publisher Association’s Glyph Award.
-Her newest book, a romantic suspense set in Pacific Northwest timber country and titled Cold River, is out in October 2011.
+After that came Cold River, a romantic suspense set in Pacific Northwest timber country and titled Cold River.

-Liz is active in American Night Writers Association and LDStorymakers and belongs to the Skagit Valley Writer’s League.
+Liz is active in American Night Writers Association, LDStorymakers and Red Rock Writers.